 For physicians who bill separately (i.e., outside the emergency room visit bill), a separate data collection effort within the Medical Provider Component was performed to obtain this same set of expenditure information from each separately billing doctor.
 It should be noted that there could be several separately billing doctors associated with a medical event.
 For example, an emergency room visit could have a radiologist and an internist associated with it.
-If their services are not included in the emergency room visit bill then this is one medical event with two separately billing doctors was summed to the event level and is provided on the file.
-ERDSF05X - ERDOT05X are the 12 sources of payment, ERDXP05X is the sum of the 12 sources of payments, and ERDTC05X is the physician's total charge.
+If their services are not included in the emergency room visit bill then this is one medical event with two separately billing doctors.
+The imputed expenditure information associated with the separately billing doctors was summed to the event level and is provided on the file.
+ERDSF08X - ERDOT08X are the 12 sources of payment, ERDXP08X is the sum of the 12 sources of payments, and ERDTC08X is the physician's total charge.